MakeMonmouth/makemonmouth.github.io/_portfolio/supporter.md

 {:.address}
-⃰The night you attend can be any of our member nights and does not have to be the same one each month
+¹The night you attend can be any of our member nights and does not have to be the same one each month